Introduction to Psychedelics and Consciousness

 Default Mode Network

-The pattern of neural activity that occurs when the brain is at rest, also known as the “Default Network,” undergoes changes under the influence of psychedelic substances.
+The pattern of neural activity that occurs when the brain is at rest, also known as the “Default Network,” changes under the influence of psychedelic substances.
 This network is responsible for self-referential thinking and introspection.
 Recent research suggests that psychedelics reduce the coherence within this network by disrupting specific neural connections.
 As a result, individuals experience alterations in personality and a shifted sense of self.

 The Psychedelic Experience